-- (1) The guidelines exclude works falling under "decontamination works" or "works under a designated dose rate" defined by the Ordinance on Prevention of Ionizing Radiation Hazards at Works to Decontaminate Soil and Wastes Contaminated by Radioactive Materials Resulting from the Great East Japan Earthquake and Related works (Ministry of Health, Labour and Welfare Ordinance No.152, 2011.
-Hereinafter referred to as "the Ionizing Radiation Ordinance for Decontamination").
-For the former, "Guidelines on the Prevention of Radiation Hazards for Workers Engaged in Decontamination Works" (Labour Standards Bureau Notification No.1222-6, as of 22 December 2011, hereinafter referred to as "the guidelines on decontamination works"), should be applied.
-For the latter, "Guidelines on the Prevention of Radiation Hazards for Workers Engaged in Works under a Designated Dose Rate" (Labour Standards Bureau Notification No.0615-6, as of 15 June 2012, hereinafter referred to as "the guidelines on works under a designated dose rate") should be applied. - (2) The Ionizing Radiation Ordinance for Decontamination and the guidelines on decontamination works (hereinafter referred to as the "Ionizing Radiation Ordinance for Decontamination, etc.") cover certain works in special decontamination areas specified in Article 25, paragraph 1, of the "Act on Special Measures Concerning the Handling of Environmental Pollution by Radioactive Materials Discharged by the Nuclear Power Station Accident Associated with the Tohoku District of the Pacific Ocean Earthquake That Occurred on 11 March 2011" (Act No.110, 2011) or intensive contamination survey areas specified in Article 32, paragraph 1, of the same act (hereinafter referred to as the "special decontamination areas, etc.") where radiation sources cannot be controlled (i.e., existing exposure situation).
-These guidelines should be for works involving the disposal of accident-derived waste, etc. that can be handled as a controlled radiation source, and when exposure from the source is dominant (i.e., a planned exposure situation).
+(1) The guidelines exclude work falling under "decontamination work" or "work under a designated dose rate" defined by the Ordinance on Prevention of Ionizing Radiation Hazards at Work to Decontaminate Soil and Waste Contaminated by Radioactive Materials Resulting from the Great East Japan Earthquake and Related Work (Ministry of Health, Labour and Welfare Ordinance No.152, 2011; hereinafter referred to as "the Ionizing Radiation Ordinance for Decontamination").
+For the former, the "Guidelines on the Prevention of Radiation Hazards for Workers Engaged in Decontamination Works" (Labour Standards Bureau Notification No.1222-6, as of 22 December 2011; hereinafter

-- a.
-Disposal of controlled radiation sources is not the objective of the works for simply storing incineration ashes of municipal or industrial waste (including the works for packing sludge into containers with a method that workers do not touch directly, such as by remote handling), or sludge falling under the accident-derived waste generated at water supply and sewerage facilities (which turned out to exceed 10,000 Bq/kg).
-Therefore, these works are excluded from those for accident-derived waste disposal, and should be subject to the regulations for storing radioactive material other than accident-derived waste.
-Also, the works for storing removed soil generated from decontamination or contaminated waste at a decontamination site should be governed by the Ionizing Radiation Ordinance for Decontamination, and others as decontamination works (waste collection works). - b.
-Collecting, transporting, and storing accident-derived waste at the sites used for the accident-derived waste disposal (hereinafter referred to as "disposal site") should be subject to these guidelines as "the accident-derived waste disposal", and should not be governed by the Ionizing Radiation Ordinance for Decontamination. - c.
-Crushing and classification of accident-derived waste outside of a disposal site is not included in "the accident-derived waste disposal".
-If these works fall under "works for decontamination of soil and wastes" or "works for handling designated contaminated soil and wastes", they should be governed by the Ionizing Radiation Ordinance for Decontamination.
+- referred to as the "guidelines on decontamination work"), should be applied.
+For the latter, the "Guidelines on the Prevention of Radiation Hazards for Workers Engaged in Works under a Designated Dose Rate" (Labour Standards Bureau Notification No.0615-6, as of 15 June 2012, hereinafter referred to as the "guidelines on work under a designated dose rate") should be applied. - (2) The Ionizing Radiation Ordinance for Decontamination and the guidelines on decontamination work (hereinafter referred to as the "Ionizing Radiation Ordinance for Decontamination, etc.") cover certain work in special decontamination areas specified in Article 25, paragraph 1, of the "Act on Special Measures Concerning the Handling of Environmental Pollution by Radioactive Materials Discharged by the Nuclear Power Station Accident Associated with the Tohoku District of the Pacific Ocean Earthquake That Occurred on 11 March 2011" (Act No.110, 2011) or intensive contamination survey areas specified in Article 32, paragraph 1, of the same act (hereinafter referred to as "special decontamination areas, etc.") where radiation sources cannot be controlled (i.e., existing exposure situation).
+These guidelines should be for work involving the disposal of accident-derived waste, etc. that can be handled as a controlled radiation source, and when exposure from the source is dominant (i.e., a planned exposure situation). - a.
+Disposal of controlled radiation sources is not the objective of the work for simply storing incineration ashes of municipal or industrial waste (including work for packing sludge into containers with a method whereby workers do not contact the material directly, such as by remote handling), or sludge falling under accident-derived waste generated at water supply and sewerage facilities (which turned out to exceed 10,000 Bq/kg).
+Therefore, such work is excluded from those for accident-derived waste disposal, and should be subject to the regulations for storing radioactive material other than accident-derived waste.
+Also, work for storing removed soil generated from decontamination or contaminated waste at a decontamination site should be governed by the Ionizing Radiation Ordinance for Decontamination, and others as decontamination work (waste collection work). - b.
+Collecting, transporting, and storing accident-derived waste at sites used for the accident-derived waste disposal (hereinafter referred to as "disposal site") should be subject to these guidelines as "the accident-derived waste disposal," and should not be governed by the Ionizing Radiation Ordinance for Decontamination. - c.
+Crushing and classification of accident-derived waste outside of a disposal site is not included in "the accident-derived waste disposal."
+If such works falls under "work for decontamination of soil and waste" or "work for handling designated contaminated soil and waste," they should be governed by the Ionizing Radiation Ordinance for Decontamination.

-Section 3 Methodology for setting radiation controlled areas and radiation dose control
+Section 3 Methodology for setting radiation-controlled areas and radiation dose control

-1 General Principles
+1. General Principles